Become a Member of the Water Worx Team!

 - Organize own work, set priorities, and meet critical time deadlines.

-- Use tact, initiative, prudence and independent judgment within general policy, procedural and legal guidelines.
+- Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines.

 - Establish and maintain effective working relationships with those contacted in the course of the work.

-EXAMPLES OF DUTIES:
+EXAMPLES OF DUTIES

 Duties may include, but are not limited to, the following: